IQSS/dataverse/doc/sphinx-guides/source/qa/qa-workflow.md

     Small changes or fixes usually don’t have docs but new features or extensions of a feature or new configuration options should have documentation.

-1. Does it have or need release notes?
+1. Does it have or need a release note snippet?

     Same as for doc, just a heads up to an admin for something of note or especially upgrade instructions as needed.
+See also {ref}`writing-release-note-snippets` for what to expect in a release note snippet.

 1. Does it include a database migration script (Flyway)?